Darkhey/muutto-umzug/README.md

 ./scripts/setup.sh          # install deps and apply migrations ./scripts/setup.sh --fresh  # additionally reset the local database
 ```

+Passing `--fresh` will run `supabase db reset --force` to drop and recreate the database without asking for confirmation.
+Use it with care.

 The script installs Node.js (via `nvm` if necessary), downloads npm packages, installs the Supabase CLI and creates a `.env.local` file with placeholder values.
 Pass `--fresh` to wipe and recreate the local Supabase database before applying migrations.